stanley160990/IARC-Hackathon/README.md

 nvidia-smi -i 6 -mig 1
 nvidia-smi -i 7 -mig 1

-# nilai 0 sampai 1 merupakan ID dari GPU, 19 adalah ID untuk MIG 5G, jadi setiap Core GPU akan dibagi menjadi 7
+#value 0 to 7 (8 Cores) is the ID of the GPU, 19 is the ID for MIG 5G, so each GPU Core will be divided into 7
 nvidia-smi mig -i 0 -cgi 19,19,19,19,19,19,19 -C nvidia-smi mig -i 1 -cgi 19,19,19,19,19,19,19 -C nvidia-smi mig -i 2 -cgi 19,19,19,19,19,19,19 -C